Aptinyx Inc. (APTX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for APTX is $0.50, The public float for APTX is 54.08M, and at present, short sellers hold a 0.77% of that float.
-The average trading volume of APTX on April 12, 2023 was 3.41M shares.
+The average price suggested by analysts for APTX is $0.50, The public float for APTX is 54.08M, and currently, shorts hold a 6.05% of that float.
+The average trading volume for APTX on April 17, 2023 was 3.43M shares.

 APTX’s Market Performance